Facebook

 Sit and stand strollers combine the best of both worlds for an expanding family.
 They are hybrids between inline double strollers and travel systems that take an older child into account.

-An age difference of two to five years between your kids can be challenging to deal with.
+An age difference of two to five years between your kids can be challenging.
 These strollers bridge that gap by keeping both kids comfortable.

-At the back of the stroller, your eldest can ride on the platform or they can sit on the bench seat when their legs get tired.
+At the back of the stroller, your eldest can ride on the platform or sit on the bench seat when their legs tire.
 Ergonomic handles are fitted on the stroller frame for them to hold onto.
-It’s fun for them to be able to hop on and off at will — and saves you the constant buckling and unbuckling from a stroller seat.
+It’s fun for them to hop on and off at will — and it saves you the constant buckling and unbuckling from a stroller seat.

 But your smallest child also has a seat on this parent-pushed express train.
 They can sit in the stroller seat just as they would in any other kind.
 The seats often recline, making them comfortable for sleeping when out and about.

 Finally, many sit and stand strollers are infant car seat compatible.
-Just be sure to check that yours will fit the brand and model you choose.
+Check that yours will fit the brand and model you choose.

 The inline design makes it easier to steer and lighter weight than their double side-by-side counterparts.